Recognizing Excellence in Long Term Care

 • National Skilled Nursing Care Week or National Assisted Living Week Program: This category celebrates special events centers host during these annually themed weeks, which occur in May and September, respectively.

-• 1st Place – Falls Run Nursing & Rehabilitation
+• 2nd Place – Brandon Oaks Nursing and Rehabilitation Center

-• 2nd Place – Roman Eagle Rehabilitation and Health Care Center
+• 3rd Place – Roman Eagle Rehabilitation & Health Care Center, Inc.

-• 3rd Place – Dulles Health & Rehab Center
+• 2nd Place – Carriage Hill Health & Rehab Center

 • Special Event Program: The Special Event award is designed to recognize a one-time activity such as a holiday-specific open house or a fundraiser.
 The award is granted based on program design and its ability to unite residents and the community.